Peter Sykes (director): Features

 Max Steuer admired Walkabout to Cornwall and he invited Sykes to direct The Committee.
 According to Sight and Sound the film "had a fairly successful if controversial art house career" and while being "top heavy with rather pretentious theatrical dialogue... contained good sequences and was put together with some flair."
 Kenneth Tynan called it "admirable".

 On the strength of this, Sykes was asked to direct some episodes of The Avengers.
 Sykes recalled they told him, "Look, we've seen this film.
 We don't understand it, but it looks fantastic, the atmosphere is amazing.
 Would you come and direct The Avengers?
 He says "It was a passport for me to do something completely different."

 One of his Avengers episodes, "Noon Doomsday", was much praised.
 Sykes was set to direct a war film, The Rules of War, but that fell through and instead he directed Venom which he called "a romantic fantasy with horror overtones".

 Hammer

-Sykes was hired by Hammer to direct Blood Will Have Blood which became Demons of the Mind (1972).

-He did two comedies for EMI, The House in Nightmare Park with Frankie Howerd, and Steptoe and Son Ride Again.
+Sykes was hired by Hammer to direct Blood Will Have Blood, which became Demons of the Mind (1972).
+He also directed two comedies for EMI, The House in Nightmare Park with Frankie Howerd, and Steptoe and Son Ride Again (both 1973).

 Sykes returned to television for Orson Welles Great Mysteries.
 He wrote Beware the Darkness.

-He directed the last of the Hammer horror films until 2008, To the Devil a Daughter (1976).
+Sykes directed the last of the Hammer horror films until 2008, To the Devil a Daughter (1976).

 Later career

 Sykes went to France in 1977 to direct the series Magicians of the Future.
 He was meant to return to Australia to direct Eddie and the Breakthrough (also known as Eddie and the Lucky Peanut) but the film was never made.
 He went to Israel to direct Jesus.

 Sykes went to Greece to make The Search for Alexander the Great and then to Ireland for the second series of The Irish R.M..